Pullbacks of hyperplane sections for Lagrangian fibrations are primitive: Main Results

+To finish the proof, it remains to show that monodromy of $\nabla$ is trivial on all fibers.
+However, since $E$ is trivial on generic fibers, the monodromy of $E$ is trivial on generic fibers.

+Any special fiber $F_s$ of $\pi$ is a deformation retract of its neighbourhood $U_s$ (see \cite{_Morrison:Clemens_Schmid_}, \cite{_Persson:degene_}, \cite{_Clemens:degene_}).
+This retraction gives a map from the fundamental group of a general fiber to the fundamental group of the special fiber: the general fiber, denoted $F_g$, is embedded to $U_s$, which is then retracted to $F_s$.
+This map is clearly surjective if $F_s$ is a simple fiber.
+Therefore, the monodromy representation of $E$ on $F_s$ is induced by the monodromy of $E$ on $F_g$, which is trivial.
+We have shown that $E\restrict W=\calo_W$ in a neighbourhood of a simple fiber.

+To deal with multiple fibers, we notice that they occur only in a subset $B_0\subset B$ of codimension $>1$.
+Outside of the set $B_0$ of multiple fibers, $E$ is the pullback of a bundle $E'$ on $B \backslash B_0$.
+However, for any line bundle $L$, and for any subvariety $Z\subset M$ of codimension $\geq 2$, one has $L= j_*j^* L$, where $j:\; M \backslash Z \arrow M$ is the open embedding (this is also called ``Serre's condition S2'', see \cite[Ch.
+II, Lemma 1.1.12]{_OSS_}).
+With this observation, we see that $E$ is the pullback of a line bundle on the base $B$. \endproof

-\theorem Let $M$ be a hyperk\"ahler manifold admitting a Lagrangian fibration $\pi:\; M \rightarrow B$, and let $H$ be the generator of $\Pic(B)$ (this group has rank one, as shown by D. Matsushita; see \ref{_CP^n_fibra_Remark_}).
+\theorem Let $M$ be a hyperk\"ahler manifold admitting a Lagrangian fibration $\pi:\; M \rightarrow B$, and $H$ the generator of $\Pic(B)$ (this group has rank 1, as shown by D. Matsushita; see \ref{_CP^n_fibra_Remark_}).
+Assume that multiple fibers of $\pi$ have codimension $\geq 2$ in $B$.
 Then the class $\pi^*H \in H^2(M, \Z)$ is primitive.

 \begin{proof} Suppose that $\pi^*H$ is not primitive, and $\pi^*H=kH'$ in $H^2(M, \Z)$.
 Denote by $E$ the line bundle with $c_1(E)=H'$.
-By \ref{_restriction_non-zero_Proposition_}, $E= \pi^* E'$ unless $E$ is a non-trivial torsion bundle on the general fiber of $\pi$.
-In the second case, $\pi^*H$ is primitive.
-This implies that $E$ is a non-trivial torsion bundle on the smooth fibers of $\pi$, and torsion on all irreducible components of non-smooth fibers.
+By \ref{_restriction_non-zero_Proposition_}, $E= \pi^* E'$ unless $E$ is a non-trivial torsion bundle on general fibers of $\pi$.
+In the first case, $\pi^*H$ is primitive.
+This implies that $E$ is a non-trivial torsion bundle on smooth fibers of $\pi$, and torsion on all irreducible components of non-smooth fibers.
+In this case $c_1(E')=H$, which implies that $\pi^*H$ is primitive.